mciach/LocusTreeInference/README.md

 ## Licensing and Credit

-If you use the Locus Tree Inference in your work, please cite:
+If you use LTI in your work, please cite:

 Ciach, Michał Aleksander, Anna Muszewska, and Paweł Górecki.
 "Locus-aware decomposition of gene trees with respect to polytomous species trees."
 Algorithms for Molecular Biology 13.1 (2018): 11.